 - The federal definitions of fraud and abuse.

-'Abuse' means provider practices that are inconsistent with sound fiscal, business, or medical practices, and result in an unnecessary cost to the Medicaid program, or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
-It also includes practices that result in unnecessary cost to the Medicaid program.
+'Abuse' means provider practices that are inconsistent with sound fiscal, business, or medical practices, and result in an unnecessary cost to federal payor programs, or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
+It also includes practices that result in unnecessary cost to federal payor programs.

 42 C.F.R. § 455.2.

 - The purpose of the fraud and abuse laws.

 The purpose of the fraud and abuse laws is to ensure the safety of beneficiaries and the integrity of health care programs.
 The laws target conduct that result in over-utilization, increased program costs, corruption of medical decision making and unfair competition.
 They work to prevent and detect fraud, waste and abuse by encouraging whistleblowers, punishing violators and deterring potential violators through criminal and civil penalties, which may include imprisonment, exclusion, debarment, suspension, civil monetary penalties and corporate integrity agreements.